Saving lives through education, advances in treatment and finding a cure for Barth syndrome

-We understand how overwhelming it can be when you first suspect that your child may have Barth syndrome; so many unanswered questions, much to learn about symptoms, treatments and just what happens next.
+We understand how overwhelming it can be when you first suspect that you or your child may have Barth syndrome; so many unanswered questions, much to learn about symptoms, treatments and just what happens next.
 All our family support team members have undergone similar experiences and can help you.

 In this section of our website you’ll find the basic information you need:

 - Why joining Barth Syndrome UK is important for your family

 - How to diagnose Barth syndrome, incidence rates and how it is passed on

 Getting a diagnosis – good thing or bad thing?